Struggling With Your Mortgage? Help May Be Available — Act Now Before Deadlines Pass

 A Pre-Foreclosure Sale Requires Professional Coordination to Actually Work

-Managing a short sale application, a real estate transaction, and an active foreclosure simultaneously — against a hard deadline — is not something most homeowners can do correctly without professional help.
-The coordination failure rate without professional guidance is high.
+Managing a short sale application, a real estate transaction, and an active foreclosure simultaneously — against a hard deadline — is not something most homeowners can do correctly without expert help.
+The coordination failure rate without expert guidance is high.
 The cost of a failed attempt is losing the house anyway, with worse credit and potentially worse deficiency exposure.

 See My Options →